jhpyle/docassemble/_docs/functions.md

 * `mailgun_variables` expects a [dictionary] of [user variables] that should be passed to the [Mailgun API].
 This is only applicable if you are using the [Mailgun API] for [e-mail sending].
+* `dry_run` can be set to `True` if you want to do a "dry run" of the e-mail sending process.
+You would use this if you wanted to make sure that all of the variables `send_email()` needs are defined before you actually send the e-mail.
+The default is `False`.

 It uses the `name` and `email` attributes of the listed [`Individual`]s to form e-mail addresses.